Tea from Assam class 10 question answer

 4. What could Rajvir see as far as his eyes could see?

-Answer: There was tea hushes as far as his eyes could see.
+Answer: There were tea hushes as far as his eyes could see.

 Answer: According to Rajvir, over eighty crore cups of tea are drunk daily throughout the world.